 The Bang & Olufsen Beoplay Portal are satisfactory for office use.
 These well-built headphones have a comfortable fit that's suitable for long shifts, and they have a pretty long continuous battery life.
 Their noise isolation feature does an okay job blocking out background noises, too.
 They leak a bit of audio, but it sounds pretty thin, so you should be able to listen to music at loud volumes without really bothering your coworkers, unless you work in a very quiet space.

-The Bang & Olufsen Beoplay Portal are decent for wireless gaming, but it's important to make sure that you get the right variant for your console.
+The Bang & Olufsen Beoplay Portal are satisfactory for wireless gaming, but it's important to ensure you get the right variant for your console.
 The Xbox variant have Xbox Wireless built-in, but there's perceptible latency using it.
 It's not a complete deal breaker, but it can be annoying if you're gaming competitively.
-On the upside, their companion software also has a graphic EQ and presets so you can customize their sound to your liking.
+On the upside, their companion software also has a graphic EQ and presets, so you can customize their sound.
 Although their integrated microphone has an okay recording quality, whoever's on the other end of the line may have some trouble understanding you if you're gaming in a noisy setting.